rustwasm/wasm-bindgen/guide/src/reference/cli.md

 By default, a `*.d.ts` TypeScript declaration file is generated for the generated JavaScript bindings, but this flag will disable that.

+### `--omit-imports`

+When the `module` attribute is used with the `wasm-bindgen` macro, the code generator will emit corresponding `import` or `require` statements in the header section of the generated javascript.
+This flag causes those import statements to be omitted.
+This is necessary for some use cases, such as generating javascript which is intended to be used with Electron (with node integration disabled), where the imports are instead handled through a separate preload script.

 ### `--debug`

 Generates a bit more JS and wasm in "debug mode" to help catch programmer